RazorFlow/docs/src/content/php/guide/components/chart/chart_drill_into_modal.md

 You can listen to when the chart plot items are clicked using the {{ linkApi("php", "ChartComponent", "onItemClick") }} event handler.
 Within this callback we need to show the chart in the modal, by using the {{ linkApi("php", "Component", "showAsModal") }}.

 You can also use the parameters in the ``params`` variable to customize the data in the chart.
-Also note that you need to call the {{ linkApi("php", "ChartComponent", "onItemClick") }} function to show the component.

 ~~~
     $sourceChart->onItemClick (array($sourceChart, $targetChart), "handleItemClick", $this);